Editor

 This publication documents and departs from an exhibition which was first presented in 2022 at Dunedin Public Art Gallery and revisited with the same group of five artists in a further iteration a year later at Te Whare Toi o Heretaunga Hastings Art Gallery with further commissioned works.
 Designed by Eva Charlton, it includes a curatorial essay, exhibition documentation, artist’s writing and pageworks.

-Working Together: Nestling Thoughts
+Together: Nestling Thoughts

 Featuring contributions by Bridget Reweti, Louie Zalk-Neale, Nik, Sophie Davis, Sorawit Songsataya and Vera MeyEdited by Sophie Davis